portellam/parse-iommu-devices/README.md

                             Standard output of comma-delimited
                             lists hardware IDs and drivers (of
                             IOMMU groups with PCI/e devices),
-                            exclude IOMMU groups with VGA
+                            exclude IOMMU groups with graphics
                             device(s) before and after the
                             second matched group, and exclude
                             any wired ethernet devices (Host and